I love spending time in the great outdoors – and if you’re reading this, I bet you do too.

 It is made up of a handful of small islands, with only 1% of the park on dry land.
 Thus, it can only be reached by seaplane, ferry, or private boat.

-Lastly, Dry Tortugas National Park is home to Fort Jefferson, a large abandoned fort built in the 19th century as a rest stop of sorts for boats and ships to refuel, protect themselves during storms, or for the US military to launch attacks if needed.
+Lastly, Dry Tortugas National Park is home to Fort Jefferson.
+Fort Jefferson is a large abandoned fort built in the 19th century as a rest stop of sorts for boats and ships to refuel, protect themselves during storms, or for the US military to launch attacks if needed.

 Everglades National Park